 One thing I have noticed running the gain up high is the target numbers are a little jumpy.
 It’s something I have gotten used to.
 I have noticed that although jumpy the numbers they are very consistent.
 I hit two wheat pennies back to back and they were jumping exactly the same.
 A little less stable target ID is a trade off I am willing to make for extreme depths I’m seeing out of the Multi-Kruzer.

-Two Things I Don’t Love
+Two Things I Don’t Love About Multi Kruzer

-I feel it is important to always mention things I don’t like about a detector.
-No detector is ever perfect.
+I feel it is important to always mention things I don’t like about a metal detector.
+No metal detector is ever perfect.
 The S shaft fatigues my hand after many hours of use.
-I spent two days back to back with over 5 hours of hunting each day then went out the third morning and although the Multi-Kruzer is very lightweight I felt every ounce by the third morning.
+I spent two days back to back with over 5 hours of hunting each day then went out the third morning and although the Multi Kruzer is very lightweight I felt every ounce by the third morning.
 The problem facing any manufacturer is you can’t make it perfect for everyone.
 I suspect a few degrees different in the bend would solve that problem for me but at the same time probably effect a lot of other people negatively, you can’t make everyone happy and it’s something I can live with.

 The second thing that I am not a huge fan of is the pinpoint button and its location.
 First, it is clustered in with the other buttons and very small.
 Although I haven’t hit another button on accident while pinpointing I suspect that will change when it’s cold out and I have gloves on.
 The other thing for me is I am left handed and swing with my left hand.
 The button sits left of the shaft which if you’re right handed (most people are) it’s very convenient, I find after several times bending my thumb that direction it will start to bother me.